convos-chat/www.convos.chat/doc/features.md

 toc: true
 ---

-IMPORTANT!
-This document is not a work in progress, and some of the screenshots might be inaccurate.
+This document is a work in progress, and some of the screenshots might be inaccurate.
 Please submit a PR or let us know in the #convos channel on [Libera](https://libera.chat/) if you think something is wrong or missing.

 To see what Convos really support, we recommend trying out the [demo](https://demo.convos.chat/register).